Fra Angelico: Death and beatification

-In 1455, Fra Angelico died while staying at a Dominican convent in Rome, perhaps on an order to work on Pope Nicholas' chapel.
-He was buried in the church of Santa Maria sopra Minerva.
+Fra Angelico died in 1455 while staying at a Dominican convent in Rome, possibly on an order to work on Pope Nicholas' chapel.
+He was buried in the church of Santa Maria sopra Minerva, in Rome.
+Angelico was interred in a niche near the altar in a marble tomb.
+The tombstone is an effigy carved in relief depicting Angelico in a Dominican habit.
+Above the tomb are two epitaphs, probably by Lorenzo Valla.
+The first reads:

-When singing my praise, don't liken my talents to those of Apelles.